natefox/aws-ssh-rdp-links/README.md

+# DEPRECATION NOTICE
+This software is deprecated.
+I don't have the time to keep up on AWS' console changes and frankly this needs a vastly different approach (so it's far more resilient to console updates).

+---

-# AWS SSH and RDP Links
+## AWS SSH and RDP Links
 https://chrome.google.com/webstore/detail/aws-ssh-rdp-links/hgholhakdlbjengncomcankfpfkjdpdh

 ### Adds SSH or RDP links to your AWS console